Methylene (compound): Methylidene group

 The blue part of this diagram of a propene molecule is a methylidene group.

-A methylidene group is any part of a molecule that consists of a CH_{2}= group.
-The group may be represented as =CH2, where the '=' denotes the double bond.
+A methylidene group is any part of a molecule that consists of a =CH2 group.

 In contrast, methylene is connected to the rest of the molecule by two single bonds.
 The distinction is often important, because the double bond is chemically different from two single bonds.

 3-Methylidenecycloprop-1-ene is named as a cyclopropene with a methylidene substituent.

 The same name (methylidene) was used for the distinct molecule CH2, also known as carbene.
 Formerly the methylene name was used for all three isomers (methylene, methylidene, and carbene).

 Many organic compounds are named and classified as if they were the result of substituting a methylidene group for two adjacent hydrogen atoms of some parent molecule (even if they are not actually obtained that way).
 Thus, for example, methylenecyclopropene is named after cyclopropene.

 Preparation

 Methylene can be prepared by decomposition of compounds with a methylidene or methanediyl group, such as ketene (ethenone) (CH2=CO), diazomethane (linear CH2=N2), diazirine (cyclic [\sCH2\sN=N\s]) and diiodomethane (I\sCH2\sI).
 The decomposition can be effected by photolysis, photosensitized reagents (such as benzophenone), or thermal decomposition.
 Methylene can be produced by photolysis of diazomethane.
 In its ultraviolet spectrum, gaseous methylene absorbs at around 141.5 nm.
 It was shown to have a bond angle of about 140°.

 The reactions of methylene were also studied around 1960 by infrared spectroscopy using matrix isolation experiments.